Top 5 Things To Do on a Dubrovnik Yacht Charter

 4. Feast on local seafood specialties at Dubrovnik’s best restaurant

 Feasting on local seafood delights would have to be one of the most pleasurable bonuses of a Dubrovnik yacht charter.
-Although your private chef will no doubt titillate your taste buds with the freshest fish, calamari and scampi of the region at your request, you can also enjoy a mouth-watering seafood dinner in the city’s most prestigious restaurant.
-Nautika runs three restaurants in town, with its eponymous venue offering an unrivalled dining experience.
+Although your private chef will no doubt titillate your taste buds with the freshest fish, calamari, and scampi of the region at your request, you can also enjoy a mouth-watering seafood dinner in the city’s most prestigious restaurant.
+Nautika runs three restaurants in town, with its eponymous venue offering an unrivaled dining experience.
 With an enviable location and two sea view terraces that are simply to die for, a dinner at Nautika is a romantic epicurean experience.

 Head chef Mario Bunda is revered for his fervent insistence on using only the freshest catch of the day and for his creative ingredient pairings.
 From melt-in-your-mouth lobster medallions to seafood broth topped with black truffle, reading the menu alone is enough to titillate your taste buds.
 Located in the former Maritime School, Nautika is not only Dubrovnik’s top gastronomic treasure but also widely regarded as one of the most romantic restaurants in the world.
 Tables at Nautika are booked weeks in advance, so if you wish to dine here do let us know as soon as possible.